JodyMurray/my-api/README.md

 ## **Deployment**

-First step of deployment is setting up the JWT tokens:
+The first step of deployment is setting up the JWT tokens:
-* Firstly install the package in the terminal window, using the command:
+* First install the package in the terminal window, using the command:

     *pip install dj-rest-auth==2.1.9*
 * In the settings.py file add the following to the "Installed Apps" section.